roni-kreinin/turtlebot4_manual/software/sensors.md

 ### Connecting

-The RPLIDAR connects to the Turtlebot4 with a micro USB to USB-A cable.
+The RPLIDAR connects to the TurtleBot 4 with a micro USB to USB-A cable.
 The sensor does not require high data throughput, so using a USB 2.0 port is sufficient.

 Once connected, the RPLIDAR should register on the Raspberry PI as a USB device.
 If the [udev rules](https://github.com/turtlebot/turtlebot4-images/blob/galactic/turtlebot4_setup/udev/turtlebot4.rules) are installed, the RPLIDAR will appear as `/dev/RPLIDAR`.
 Otherwise it will be `/dev/ttyUSB0`.